How do we know when an addiction is good, and when it is bad?

 There are no positive addictions.

-My intention with this article is not to pigeon-hole addicts and non-addicts, pathologize behavior, or marginalize anyone.
+Post note: My intention with this article is not to pigeon-hole addicts and non-addicts, pathologize behaviour, or marginalize anyone.
 Rather, I hope to clear up some cultural misunderstandings of addiction and how it affects our lives.
 To know what addiction is, we need to know what it isn’t.
 We also need to know what it looks like in our lives, and in the village around us, so we can better understand how to manage it.
+See how I can help in the links below.

 If you or someone you know is struggling with addiction, here are some resources: